List of Ryder Cup matches

 The United States are the most successful team in the history of the competition; they have won 27 of the 43 matches that have been contested, 18 of which were before 1979, when the competition was contested between Great Britain and Ireland and the United States.
-In the 21 matches since the inclusion of European golfers, Europe has won eleven, the United States nine, with one match tied.
+In the 22 matches since the inclusion of European golfers, Europe has won twelve, the United States nine, with one match tied.

 History

 The first Ryder Cup match was contested in June 1927.
 The competition held at Worcester Country Club was won 9–2 by the United States.
 British captain Ted Ray cited the Americans' "superior putting" as the reason for their victory.
 Great Britain improved for the 1929 competition, winning 7–5 at Moortown Golf Club.
 However, they were unable to replicate this performance in 1931.
 In 100-degree heat and missing a number of their best players, they were unable to match the Americans at the Scioto Country Club and lost 9–3.
 The 1933 contest at the Southport and Ainsdale Golf Club was a closer affair than previous matches.
 It came down to the final match between Syd Easterbrook and Denny Shute.
 The American Shute had a putt to win the competition, but missed two in succession leaving Easterbrook with a putt to win the contest, which he made to secure a 6–5 victory for the British team.
 The United States regained the Cup in 1935, when they beat Great Britain 9–3 at Ridgewood Country Club.
 They became the first team to win the competition outside of their own country in 1937 when they beat the British team 8–4 at Southport and Ainsdale Golf Club.

 The advent of the Second World War meant the Ryder Cup was not contested again until 1947 at Portland Golf Club.
 The United States dominated the match in wet conditions, as Great Britain scored one point in an 11–1 defeat.
 The 1949 match was closer than the previous contest.
 Great Britain went into the final day with a 3–1 lead, but they were unable to secure the three and a half points they needed to win and lost 7–5.
 The 1951 contest at Pinehurst Resort, was again won by the United States.
 Such was the dominance in their 9–2 victory, that only two of the twelve matches reached the 18th hole.
 Before the 1953 contest Great Britain were given a boost when American Ben Hogan decided not to participate.
 He had won three of the four men's major golf championships during the year and his absence gave them optimism.
 However, they were unable to beat the United States; mistakes at the end of their singles matches by Peter Alliss and Bernard Hunt cost Great Britain as they lost 6–5.
 Despite recording their best points total in matches held in the United States, Great Britain were again defeated in 1955.
 The United States won 8–4 to extend their winning streak to 21 years.